-Fair Value Adjustment to Non-controlling Interest Call Liability resulted in no amount being recorded as a non-cash expense (recovery) for the three months ended June 30, 2020 compared to a non-cash recovery of \$1.1 million in the same period of the prior year.
-During the second quarter of 2020, BGSI exercised its call option to acquire the non-controlling interest portion of the glass business, resulting in a non-controlling interest call liability valued using the formula provided for under the Gerber Glass LLC Company Agreement.
+Fair Value Adjustment to Non-controlling Interest Call Liability resulted in \$0.5 million being recorded as a non-cash expense for the three months ended September 30, 2020 compared to a non-cash expense of \$1.1 million in the same period of the prior year.
 On July 31, 2020, the call option transaction to acquire the 21.16% non-controlling interest in Gerber Glass LLC held by a member of the U.S. management team was completed, and BGSI acquired the 21.16% non-controlling interest in Gerber Glass LLC.